Private Aggregation in Hierarchical Wireless Federated Learning with Partial and Full Collusion: Abstract

 \section{Abstract}

-Federated learning collaboratively trains a neural network on privately owned data held by several participating clients.
-The gradient descent algorithm, a well-known and popular iterative optimization procedure, is run to train the neural network.
-Every client uses its local data to compute partial gradients and sends it to the federator which aggregates the results.
+In federated learning, a federator coordinates the training of a model, e.g., a neural network, on privately owned data held by several participating clients.
+The gradient descent algorithm, a well-known and popular iterative optimization procedure, is run to train the model.
+Every client computes partial gradients based on their local data and sends them to the federator, which aggregates the results and updates the model.
 Privacy of the clients' data is a major concern.
-In fact, observing the partial gradients can be enough to reveal the clients' data.
-Private aggregation schemes have been investigated to tackle the privacy problem in federated learning where all the users are connected to each other and to the federator.
-In this paper, we consider a wireless system architecture where clients are only connected to the federator via base stations.
-We derive fundamental limits on the communication cost when information-theoretic privacy is required, and introduce and analyze a private aggregation scheme tailored for this setting.
+In fact, it is shown that observing the partial gradients can be enough to reveal the clients' data. \extstart Existing literature focuses on private aggregation schemes that tackle the privacy problem in federated learning in settings where all users are connected to each other and to the federator. \extend In this paper, we consider a hierarchical wireless system architecture in which the clients are connected to base stations; the base stations are connected to the federator either directly or through relays.
+We examine \extstart settings with and without relays, \extend and derive fundamental limits on the communication cost under information-theoretic privacy with different collusion assumptions.
+We introduce suitable private aggregation schemes tailored for these settings whose communication costs are multiplicative factors away from the derived bounds.